AlexandruCostea/Toy-Language-Interpreter/README.md

 # Toy Language Interpreter in Java

-This project is a comprehensive toy language interpreter implemented in Java, created as a project for my third semester at university .
+This project is a comprehensive toy language interpreter implemented in Java, created as a project for my third semester at university.
 It is designed to execute programs written in a simplified language, handling various operations and control flow structures.
 This project does not rely on a lexer or parser; instead, it directly processes Abstract Syntax Trees (ASTs) provided to it.
 ## Features

 - **Graphical User Interface (GUI):** The interpreter comes with a GUI built using JavaFX.
 It provides visual representations of the execution steps, illustrating how each operation affects the underlying data structures.